reduxjs/redux/docs/recipes/WritingTests.md

 ### Async Action Creators

 For async action creators using [Redux Thunk](https://github.com/gaearon/redux-thunk) or other middleware, it’s best to completely mock the Redux store for tests.
-You can still use [`applyMiddleware()`](../api/applyMiddleware.md) with a mock store, as shown below (you can find the following code in [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store)).
+You can apply the middleware to a mock store using [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store).
 You can also use [nock](https://github.com/pgte/nock) to mock the HTTP requests.

 #### Example